maxmind/geoip-api-mod_geoip2/README.md

     GeoIPUseLastXForwardedForIP On

 Or use `GeoIPUseFirstNonPrivateXForwardedForIP` to use the first non private IP Address.

     GeoIPUseFirstNonPrivateXForwardedForIP On

 Apache 2.4 users using mod_remoteip to pick the IP address of the user should disable GeoIPScanProxyHeaders.
 Mod_geoip2 will use whatever mod_remoteip provides.

+    GeoIPScanProxyHeaderField FieldName

+Sometimes it is useful to use another field as the source for the client’s IP address.
+You can set this directive to tell this module which header to look at in order to determine the client’s IP addres.

 Output Variables
 ----------------